+Table 2

+Debt Service

-Debt Service as a % of Legal
+as a % of Legal

 State Unrestricted Revenues Authority

 Florida 8.0% Policy

 Georgia 8.0% Policy

 Maryland 8.0% Policy

 Minnesota 3.0% Policy

 North Carolina 4.8% Policy

 Texas 5% Constitutional

 Vermont 6.0% Policy

 Virginia 5.0% Policy

+8% cap; 6% target

+Calculated using the average revenues of the prior 3 years

-S&P, in its report released in conjunction with the State's most recent general obligation bond issuance, noted that general obligation and appropriation-backed debt service represented "...only 1.0% of general fund and non-major special fund expenditures"; thus, it is not a significant claim on state resources at this time.
-In formalizing and linking the State debt policy linked to either general expenditures or revenues at a level comparable to its peers, it would have sufficient borrowing capacity to meet its foreseeable capital needs.
+S&P, in past reports released in conjunction with the State's general obligation bond issuance, has noted what the general obligation and appropriation-backed debt service represented as a percentage of general fund and non-major special fund expenditures.
+In formalizing and linking the State debt policy to revenues at a level comparable to its peers, the State has maintained sufficient borrowing capacity to meet its historical capital needs.

-Further evidence of the importance the debt service ratio plays in the overall credit review process can be found in a special comment recently published by Moody's titled "U.S. State Debt Service Ratios" (See: Appendix F).
+Further evidence of the importance the debt service ratio plays in the overall credit review process can be found in a special comment published by Moody's titled "U.S. State Debt Service Ratios".
 In the report, Moody's noted that the debt service ratio, defined as net tax supported debt service as a percentage of operating revenues, is a key metric used when assessing a given state's fiscal flexibility.
 Moody's contends this ratio "...measures the extent to which a state's operating budget is burdened by fixed costs."

-As you will note upon reviewing the attached report, the State of Alaska's ratio at June 30, 2014 (2.3% comprised of 1.6% general obligation and .7% state supported and 4.3% when including the School Debt Reimbursement Program) is well below the 50-state median (4.9%).
-Only three states (Iowa, Wyoming and Nebraska) have a ratio lower than that of Alaska.
-Thus, the State has greater fiscal flexibility in addressing future budgetary challenges than the vast majority of states in the lower 48.
+As you will note upon reviewing the attached report, the State of Alaska's ratio at June 30, 2013 (2.3% comprised of 1.6% general obligation, .7% state supported but grows to 4.3% when the School Debt Reimbursement Program is included).
 The following table provides a peer group comparison of the debt service ratio of Alaska and other "AAA" rated states:

 Table 3

-Debt Service
+FY 2014 Debt

-as a % of
+Service as a % of

 State Unrestricted Revenues

 Alaska 2.3%

-Florida 7.7%
+Florida 5.5%

-Georgia 7.6%
+Georgia 6.7%

-Maryland 5.7%
+Maryland 5.8%

-Minnesota 2.8%
+Minnesota 4.2%

-North Carolina 3.6%
+North Carolina 4.3%

-Texas 3.3%
+Texas 2.6%

-Vermont 3.0%
+Vermont 2.8%

-Virginia 5.2%
+Virginia 5.4%

-Peer Median 3.6%
+Peer Median 4.7%

-Additional information on the State's applicable ratios can be found in Appendix A of this report.
 Moody's intends to include this comparative ratio analysis in all future State Debt Medians reports which are published annually.

 The Alaska economy is highly resource dependent, and the rating agencies recognize the revenue volatility inherent in an oil-based economy.
-Given these circumstances, FirstSouthwest recommends the State adopt a policy similar to that utilized by Texas, in which the controlling ratio relative to debt service is linked to an average of total projected unrestricted revenue collections from the most recent Revenue Sources Book of the Department of Revenue Tax Division over the next 3-year period.
-A formal policy set at percentage of revenue (or expenses) target level of 5% with an absolute not-to-exceed ceiling of 8%, would not be expected to result in any downward movement in its strong investment grade ratings.
+Given these circumstances, the State adopted a policy similar to that utilized by Texas, in which the controlling ratio relative to debt service is linked to an average of total projected unrestricted revenue collections from the most recent Revenue Sources Book of the Department of Revenue Tax Division over the next 3-year period.
+A formal policy set at percentage of revenue (or expenses) target level of 5% with an absolute not-to-exceed ceiling of 8%, is intended to maintain the State's strong investment grade ratings.

-There is no statutory limit on the amount of State GO bonds that may be authorized. \$272 million in authorized GO bonds remained unissued as of June 30, 2014.
+There is no statutory limit on the amount of State GO bonds that may be authorized. \$271 million in authorized GO bonds remained unissued as of June 30, 2015.
 This does not include amounts authorized for Alaska Housing's Qualified Veterans Program.